mohammed-fakruddin/Google-Based-Free-Text-Search-Engine-for-Investment-Funds/README.md

 # One Pager Summary
 Please refer to the document for one pager summary: "GoogleSearchForFundsData.pdf"
 # Detailed Step by Step Instructions
-Please refer to the document for detailed step-by-step instruction if you want to replicate this exercise: "GoogleSearchForFundsData.pdf"
+Please refer to the document for detailed step-by-step instruction if you want to replicate this exercise: "GoogleStyleFreeTextSearchEngineforFunds.pdf"